cburgmer/buildviz/examples/README.md

 #### Cleaning up

-To remove the test instance and then the downloaded docker images run
+To remove the test instance and then the downloaded docker images run, e.g.

     $ ./jenkins/run.sh destroy
     $ ./jenkins/run.sh purge